Minty-Crisp/AUXL/README.md

 - - Fixed an issue with how actions were being added.
 - - Dynamically update a subMenu with UpdateSubMenu() method.
 - - Parent can now be dynamically updated via the method UpdateParent().
-- - Actions can now control how the menu reacts on click whether to stay open, goBack a menu or close.
+- - Actions can now control how the menu reacts on click whether to stay open, go back or close.
 - - Can now be configured to 'stare' at an object with look-at-xyz component providing the id and which axis x,y and/or z angles.
-- Added support to Multi-Menu for Circle Down Layout
-- Re-arranged all components into 4 javascript file categories : System, Support, Addons and Scenes.
+- Re-arranged all components into 4 javascript file categories : System, Support, Extras and Scenes.
 - User position is reset back to 0,0,0 on scene change
 - Added new hovertext support component which on mousehover will display configured text either on top or in front of the object and rotates to user view.
 - Ham Companion now accepts a Layer as an Avatar.
 - Added raycast-teleportation-select that spawns a select button on click.
-- Added in-progress Mini Games SwipeLaunchGame & GuessHitGame, DragDiffuse.
+- Added in-progress Mini Games SwipeLaunchGame, GuessHitGame & DragDiffuse.
 - Added in-progress Pet, Battler & BattleRef systems.
 - Added in-progress Gimbal controller of the player avatar 1st/3rd.
 - Added World ObjGen that can hold and navigate multiple Scenarios.